ember-learn/cli-guides/guides/basic-use/upgrading.md

 ## Upgrading the CLI version

-The Ember CLI is backwards-compatible, meaning that the latest CLI can be used with older app versions.
+The ember-cli is backwards-compatible, meaning that the latest CLI can be used with older app versions.
 New versions of the CLI are released roughly every 6 weeks, in step with versions of Ember.js itself.

 Upgrade instructions are published with [each release](https://github.com/ember-cli/ember-cli/releases).